Rachel Lindsay (television personality)

-Rachel Lynn Lindsay-Abasolo (born April 21, 1985) is an American media personality and attorney.
+Rachel Lynn Lindsay (born April 21, 1985) is an American media personality, attorney and podcaster.
 She is best known for her role as a contestant on the twenty-first season of ABC's The Bachelor and as the lead of its spinoff, The Bachelorette, in its thirteenth season.
-She was the first African-American lead in the Bachelor franchise.
-Lindsay is married to the winner of her Bachelorette season, chiropractor Bryan Abasolo.
-She is a correspondent for Extra as well as a co-host of the Higher Learning podcast alongside Van Lathan on The Ringer platform.
+She was the first African-American lead in The Bachelor franchise.
+She was a correspondent for Extra from 2020 to 2023, and is a co-host of the Higher Learning podcast alongside Van Lathan on The Ringer platform.
 Lindsay was also a partial owner of the FCF Shoulda Been Stars Indoor Football Team.

 Early life and education

 Born and raised in Dallas, Lindsay is the daughter of beauty consultant and former computer programmer Kathy and federal judge Sam A. Lindsay.
 She has an older sister, Constance, and a younger sister, Heather.

 Lindsay obtained her Bachelor's degree from The University of Texas at Austin where she studied kinesiology and sports management and is a member of Delta Sigma Theta sorority.
 She received her J.D. degree from Marquette University in Milwaukee, Wisconsin.
-Lindsay became licensed to practice in the state of Texas on November 4, 2011.
+Lindsay became licensed to practice law in the state of Texas on November 4, 2011.

 Career

 Lindsay worked as a legislative intern for Texas State Senator Royce West and had interned with the Milwaukee Bucks.
 She then worked at the law firm Cooper & Scully, P.C.

 In July 2018, Lindsay was a guest host on ESPN's First Take.
-Later that year, she started hosting Football Frenzy, a new ESPN radio show, alongside former Dallas Cowboys Linebacker Bobby Carpenter.
+Later that year, she started hosting Football Frenzy, a new ESPN radio show, alongside former Dallas Cowboys linebacker Bobby Carpenter.
+She was also a cheerleader for the team when she was a teenager.

 In May 2020, Lindsay launched a podcast Higher Learning with co-host Van Lathan.
+In the podcast, the two cohosts delve into topics including Black culture, politics, sports, and current events.
+The podcast has been nominated for the Outstanding Society and Culture Podcast award at the NAACP Image Awards for their 54th, 55th, and 56th editions.
+They celebrated the 5th year anniversary of the podcast in May 2025 on the floor of the New York Stock Exchange.

-She has also been a co-host of the Bachelor Happy Hour podcast since it debuted in July 2019.
+She has also been a co-host of the Bachelor Happy Hour podcast.
+She left Bachelor Happy Hour in April 2021 after announcing her departure from the Bachelor franchise.

 Lindsay was one of five partial owners of the FCF Wild Aces, an indoor football team that was part of Fan Controlled Football.
 After the team disbanded, she continued her role as partial owner of the team's new iteration, the FCF Shoulda Been Stars.

-On January 25, 2022, she released her book, Miss Me With That: Hot Takes, Helpful Tidbits, and a Few Hard Truths.
+On January 25, 2022, she released her book, Miss Me with That: Hot Takes, Helpful Tidbits, and a Few Hard Truths.